-• 1.
-PREPARATION:

-- Determine the nature of the event.
+- 1. PREPARATION: - Determine the nature of the event.
 Vomit, urine, feces, etc. are not considered Blood-borne events if blood is not visible to the eye.
-Disposable gloves and bleach disinfectant cleaner are more than adequate for clean-up. - If you are not sure, follow the blood borne guidelines below. - Where possible, keep the bleeding person contained in one area.
-Do not allow them to travel through the building until the bleeding is stopped.

-• 2.
-PERSONAL PROTECTION:

-- Before starting any clean up procedure, put on disposable gloves, at least, heavier duty gloves if available. - If a large amount of blood, wear chemical splash goggles.
+Disposable gloves and virucide/disinfectant cleaner are more than adequate for clean-up. - If you are not sure, follow the blood-borne guidelines below. - Where possible, keep the bleeding person contained in one area.
+Do not allow them to travel through the building until the bleeding is stopped. - 2.
+PERSONAL PROTECTION: - Before starting any cleanup procedure, put on disposable gloves, at least, heavier duty gloves if available. - If a large amount of blood, wear chemical splash goggles. - 3.

-• 3.
 SMALL AREA CLEAN-UP:

-- Spray area with bleach disinfectant and wipe with paper towel.
-Do not use a sponge or any other reusable item unless they can be laundered and dried through a dryer. - Once area is cleaned, re-spray with the bleach and allow to sit for at least 10 minutes.
-If necessary, wipe any remaining chemical with a paper towel and place in the red liner bag. - Place excess waste into a red liner bag.
+- Spray the area with virucide/disinfectant and wipe with paper towel.
+Do not use a sponge or any other reusable item unless they can be laundered and dried through a dryer.

+- Once the area is cleaned, re-spray with the virucide/disinfectant and allow to sit for at least 10 minutes.
+If necessary, wipe any remaining chemical with a paper towel and place in the red liner bag.

+- Place excess waste into a red liner bag.
 Place paper towel in the same bag.
 Once clean-up is completed, place disposable gloves in the red bag using proper procedure for removing gloves.

-4. LARGE AREA CLEAN UP:
+• 4.
+LARGE AREA CLEAN UP:

-- For a major blood event, begin clean up with bleach in a mop bucket or sprayer.
-The more dwell time the better (10 minutes minimum with bleach). - Any disposable items, such as paper towels, should be placed in the red liner bag (needles or syringes must be placed in an approved (Sharps) container. - Spray affected areas with bleach and allow to remain at least 10 minutes to properly disinfect the area. - Mops should be removed from the handle and placed in a regular liner bag until they can be laundered. - Empty the mop bucket and spray wringer and bucket with bleach.
-Allow to remain for (a minimum of) 10 minutes and flush with clear water.

-5. CONTAMINATED SUPPLIES AND LABELING INFECTIOUS WASTE:
+- For a major blood event, begin to clean up with virucide/disinfectant in a mop bucket or sprayer.
+The more dwell time the better (10 minutes minimum with virucide/disinfectant).

+- Any disposable items, such as paper towels, should be placed in the red liner bag (needles or syringes must be placed in an approved (Sharps) container.

+- Spray affected areas with virucide/disinfectant and allow to remain at least 10 minutes to properly disinfect the area. - Mops should be removed from the handle and placed in a regular liner bag until they can be laundered. - Empty the mop bucket and spray wringer and bucket with virucide/disinfectant.
+Allow to remain for (a minimum of) 10 minutes and flush with clear water. - 5.
+CONTAMINATED SUPPLIES AND LABELING INFECTIOUS WASTE:

 - Soiled items must be placed in an impervious (biohazard) bag.
 The tags applied to waste receptacles containing contaminated articles must have the signal word "BIOHAZARD" or the biological hazard symbol.
 If tags are not used, then other equally effective means of identification shall be used.
 Red bags are available through our custodial supplier.
-Disposal of bags or other biohazard containers Oschner Medical Center- Baton Rouge.
+Disposal of bags or other biohazard containers using a secondary container.